PSergio984/Balangay-Of-The-Forgotten/UI_SETUP_GUIDE.md

 This guide shows how to structure your UI for the new 4-slot character preset selection system.

+## ⚠️ Critical: Fixed Stats Architecture

+**IMPORTANT:** Build presets use **FIXED stats** that completely **override** hero base stats.

+- UI should display the preset's exact stats (e.g., HP: 650), not "Base + Modifier"
+- When showing preset details, use `SelectedPreset.Health`, NOT `Hero.Health + Preset.HealthModifier`
+- All stat displays must reference the preset's final values

 ---

 ## Required UI Structure